J.K. Rowling

 What was the first book J.K.
 Rowling wrote?

-The first novel written by J.K.
-Rowling was Harry Potter and the Sorcerer's / Philosopher's Stone, published in 1997.
+The first book written by J.K.
+Rowling was Harry Potter and the Sorcerer's Stone: The Illustrated Edition, published in 1997.

 What was the most recent book J.K.
 Rowling wrote?